nerves-project-attic/nerves_runtime_shell/README.md

     regular shell.
 For most commands, it's harmless.
 One side effect is that if a command changes the current directory, it could be that the prompt shows the wrong path.
+4. Starting the shell on a remote node (for example, using `remsh`) is not currently supported.

 ## Installation